geoSurge <> Google Cloud stakeholder record

 DelayFollow-up

 geoSurge follows up repeatedly after the initial engagement.
-The expected next steps, including senior introductions and clearer commercial terms, do not materialize quickly.
+The expected next steps, including senior introductions and a clearer operating plan, do not materialize quickly.

 Stakeholder impact